JiroKakpovbia/animalGenie/README.md

 Displays all of the possible animals that can be chosen for guessing (default is all animals).

 ### Animal Gallery Background Dropdown Menu:
-Changes the look and feel of the Animal Gallery by providing various background colours to choose from (white is default).
+Changes the look and feel of the Animal Gallery by providing various background colours to choose from (default is white).

 ### Power Button:
 Closes the program when clicked once the user no longer wants to play the game.